-Each Fund issues and redeems its shares on a continuous basis, at NAV, only in a large specified number of shares called a "Creation Unit," either principally in-kind for securities or in cash for the value of such securities.
-The NAV of each Fund's shares is determined once each business day, as described below under "Determination of Net Asset Value."
+The Fund issues and redeems its shares on a continuous basis, at NAV, only in a large specified number of shares called a "Creation Unit," either principally in-kind for securities or in cash for the value of such securities.
+The NAV of the Fund's shares is determined once each business day, as described below under "Determination of Net Asset Value."
 The Creation Unit size may change.
 Authorized Participants will be notified of such change.

 CUSTOM BASKETS.
-The basket is generally representative of a Fund's portfolio, and together with a cash balancing amount, is equal to the NAV of the Fund shares comprising the Creation Unit.
-However, Rule 6c-11 of the 1940 Act permits a Fund to utilize "custom baskets" provided the conditions of the rule are met.
+The basket is generally representative of the Fund's portfolio, and together with a cash balancing amount, is equal to the NAV of the Fund shares comprising the Creation Unit.
+However, Rule 6c-11 of the 1940 Act permits the Fund to utilize "custom baskets" provided the conditions of the rule are met.
 Rule 6c-11 defines "custom baskets" to include two categories of baskets.
 First, a basket containing a non-representative selection of the ETF's portfolio holdings would constitute a custom basket.
-These types of custom baskets include, but are not limited to, baskets that do not reflect: (i) a pro rata representation of a Fund's portfolio holdings; (ii) a representative sampling of a Fund's portfolio holdings; or (iii) changes due to a rebalancing or reconstitution of a Fund's securities market index, if applicable.
+These types of custom baskets include, but are not limited to, baskets that do not reflect: (i) a pro rata representation of the Fund's portfolio holdings; (ii) a representative sampling of the Fund's portfolio holdings; or (iii) changes due to a rebalancing or reconstitution of the Fund's securities market index, if applicable.
 Second, if different baskets are used in transactions on the same business day (as defined below), each basket after the initial basket would constitute a custom basket.
-For example, if a Fund exchanges a basket (and any such subsequent baskets) would be a custom basket.
-Similarly, if a Fund substitutes cash in lieu of a portion of basket assets for a single Authorized Participant, that basket would be a custom basket.
+For example, if the Fund exchanges a basket with either the same or another Authorized Participant that reflects a representative sampling that differs from the initial basket, that basket (and any such subsequent baskets) would be a custom basket.
+Similarly, if the Fund substitutes cash in lieu of a portion of basket assets for a single Authorized Participant, that basket would be a custom basket.

 PURCHASE (CREATION).
-The Trust issues and sells shares of the Funds only: (i) in Creation Units on a continuous basis through the Distributor, without a sales load (but subject to transaction fees), at their NAV per share next determined after receipt of an order, on any business day, in proper form pursuant to the terms of the Authorized Participant Agreement ("Participant Agreement"); or (ii) pursuant to the Dividend Reinvestment Service (defined below).
-The Funds will not issue fractional Creation Units.
+The Trust issues and sells shares of the Fund only: (i) in Creation Units on a continuous basis through the Distributor, without a sales load (but subject to transaction fees), at their NAV per share next determined after receipt of an order, on any business day, in proper form pursuant to the terms of the Authorized Participant Agreement ("Participant Agreement"); or (ii) pursuant to the Dividend Reinvestment Service (defined below).
+The Fund will not issue fractional Creation Units.
 A business day is, generally, any day on which the Exchange is open for business.

 FUND DEPOSIT.
-The consideration for purchase of a Creation Unit of a Fund generally consists of either (i) the in-kind deposit of a designated portfolio of securities (the "Deposit Securities") per each Creation Unit, and the Cash Component (defined below), computed as described below, or (ii) the cash value of the Deposit Securities ("Deposit Cash") and the Cash Component.
-When accepting purchases of Creation Units for cash, a Fund may incur additional costs associated with the acquisition of Deposit Securities that would otherwise be provided by an in-kind purchaser.
+The consideration for purchase of a Creation Unit of the Fund generally consists of either (i) the in-kind deposit of a designated portfolio of securities (the "Deposit Securities") per each Creation Unit, and the Cash Component (defined below), computed as described below, or (ii) the cash value of the Deposit Securities ("Deposit Cash") and the Cash Component.
+When accepting purchases of Creation Units for cash, the Fund may incur additional costs associated with the acquisition of Deposit Securities that would otherwise be provided by an in-kind purchaser.
 These additional costs may be recoverable from the purchaser of Creation Units.